 How you'll study

-Teaching is through laboratory and workshop practical activities, lectures and seminars, directed independent study, dissertation supervision, tutorials and fieldwork.
+Teaching on the Geography BSc degree is through laboratory and workshop practical activities, lectures and seminars, directed independent study, dissertation supervision, tutorials and fieldwork.
 We place an emphasis on building your employment potential through the acquisition of subject-specific, key and career management skills, as well as the development of knowledge and understanding.

 Fieldwork is one of the most beneficial and enjoyable aspects of our programme.
 Recent fieldwork locations include Cumbria, the Netherlands and Mallorca, as well as local sites.